Lebensphilosophie: Historicism

 Largely due to the influence of Schopenhauer and Nietzsche, the early modern form of Lebensphilosophie emerged in Germany near the end of the 19th century.
 The initial movement was known as "historicism", which was primarily presented by Wilhelm Dilthey, Rudolf Eucken and Georg Simmel.

 One noted progenitor was Wilhelm Dilthey, in whose works the notion of "life" or "human experience" is central.
 He strongly opposed the deterministic philosophy of nature as defended by John Stuart Mill and Herbert Spencer.
 Human experience always involves experiencing a coherence; a coherence that cannot be divided into scientific "atoms" or basic elements.

 Dilthey argued that there was a difference between the natural sciences and the human sciences (Geisteswissenschaften).
 In the natural sciences, the scientist "explains" and refers to the causes (erklären).
-In the human sciences, however, the scientist "understands": in a hermeneutic process, the scientist must place the concept in a broader historical context in order to gain insight into it (Verstehen).
+In the human sciences, however, the scientist "understands": in a hermeneutic process, the scientist must place the concept in a broader historical context to gain insight into it (Verstehen).
 In this Verstehen, knowledge is not a product of the mind, but rather an outgrowth of the emotions and will of the person in question.
 According to Dilthey, both disciplines therefore require a different epistemological approach.
 The classical mechanistic model of natural science is therefore unsuitable for understanding life and human history.

 With this idea in mind, Dilthey proposed hermeneutics as a scientific method for the human sciences.
 The historian or sociologist must always see a certain (historical) fact in relation to the whole, the context in which it took place and at the same time understand the whole on the basis of the different parts.
 However, hermeneutics is not limited to the written word, but can also be applied to other areas such as art, religion or law.